Yalamanchi-Jahnavi/Continuum/README.md

 - **Database Location**: Your execution history is stored in `db/continuum.db` on your local machine.
 You can delete this file at any time to clear your history.
 - **API Key**: Your Gemini API key is stored locally in `config.py` and is never shared or transmitted anywhere except to Google's API for authentication.

+1. Goal → sent to Gemini
+2. Response ← received from Gemini
+3. Full response → stored locally in SQLite
+4. Full response is not sent back to Gemini (only a 200-char snippet during self-correction) **Your complete execution history and results stay on your machine.
+Only the goal and step prompts are sent to Gemini for processing.**

 ---

 ## 📋 Table of Contents